Skip to content

 adiboupk setup

-adiboupk run ./Enrichments/cortex_lookup.py hostname123
+adiboupk run ./Analytics/data_fetch.py hostname123

-That's it.
 Each script automatically uses the correct dependencies.

 Integration

-Simply replace python with adiboupk run in your orchestration scripts:
+Replace python with adiboupk run in your orchestration scripts:

 // Before — global python, version conflicts

-var cmd = 'python ./Enrichments/cortex_lookup.py ' + hostname;
+var cmd = 'python ./Analytics/data_fetch.py ' + hostname;

-// After — isolated venv per group
+// After — isolated per group

-var cmd = 'adiboupk run ./Enrichments/cortex_lookup.py ' + hostname;
+var cmd = 'adiboupk run ./Analytics/data_fetch.py ' + hostname;